Alek3498/EvilTwin-PoC/README.md

 2. According to internet sources (I forgot the URLs), point 1 could be implemented using hostapd along with the airbase-ng.
 I never tried it.

 3. There are many options to implement a rougue AP I just focus on the aircrack-ng suite.
 You can give a try to airgeddon.
-I didn't do it beacuse I got a awkward HW error on my wireless adaptor.
+I didn't do it because I got a awkward HW error on my wireless adaptor.

 ## EvilTwin options